nodesynctop/Nubit/README.md

 ```
 #### 5. Join the Nubit Alpha Testnet Campaign today at https://alpha.nubit.org/

-Use seed before and keplr
+Use seed before and Keplr Wallet

 ## II - Validator
 ............